 The butterfly has a PROBOSCIS, which is a double-tubed feeding “straw” that it uses to suck nectar from flowers.
 It is an amazing organ.
 After the butterfly emerges, it unerringly knits the two tubes together by microscopic hooks.
 The proboscis can be rolled up for flight and extended at will.
 Muscles in the butterfly’s head create suction to draw up the liquid.
 There are smell and taste sensors at the tip of the proboscis that guide it to the nectar.

-The butterfly’s ANTENNAE is a delicate and complex sensor organ.
-It it tipped with red smell sensors that can sense the male’s perfume from as far as two miles away.
+The butterfly’s ANTENNAE are delicate and complex sensor organs.
+The female’s are tipped with red smell sensors that can sense the male’s perfume from as far as two miles away.
 The antennae are also used to smell flowers for food and to locate the right milkweed leaves for laying eggs.
 The butterfly uses this sensory equipment to analyze the chemical makeup of a leaf.
 The antennae are also used for balance; if one is removed, the insect flies in circles.
 And as we have seen, the antennae are also used for migration.